-- Being considered the highest level in the hierarchy of literature evidence. - Provides a definitive under CC BY-SA 4.0 answer to a question, commonly about therapy, prevention, and causes of conclusions.

-- disease or harm.
-The methods used to find and select studies reduce bias and are more likely to produce reliable and accurate - Summarises findings from multiple studies, reducing bias when drawing conclusions and making the findings more reliable. - Findings might be applied to everyday practice or to inform policy. - Identifies knowledge gaps that call for more research.
+- (EBM).png" by Tingjoh is licensed • Provides a definitive under CC BY-SA 4.0 answer to a question, commonly about therapy, prevention, and causes of - The methods used to find and select studies reduce bias and are more likely to produce reliable and accurate conclusions. - Summarises findings from multiple studies, reducing bias when drawing conclusions and making the findings more reliable. - Findings might be applied to everyday practice or to inform policy. - Identifies knowledge gaps that call for more research.